veselink1/MultiClip/README.md

 • The application is multilingual (currently supports English and Bulgarian)

 • Checking for updates and newer versions of the app (WIP)

-• User-specified system memory usage limit, to limit the number of items stored in RAM (WIP)

 • Explicit exclusion of the current clipboard state from the list